 - Platinum Hotel & Residence Wilanów: A spectacularly-valued hotel featuring clean & well-appointed rooms.
 Upgrade to a studio apartment for a self-catering option.

 - MarcoPolo House: A stylish and modern hotel backing onto parkland and featuring a covered sunroom.

 - Hotel Na Uboczu: A quiet property built on a relaxing a green space that perfect for bestowing a feeling of escaping the bustle of the city.

-Summary: The best places to stay in Warsaw
+Summary: The best hotels in Warsaw

 - Looking for a central hotel that won’t break the bank?
 The brand-new ibis Styles Warszawa Centrum features a radical style that’ll knock your socks off while being gentle on your travel budget.